-Anyway, life's been interesting here predominantly because of the INSEADERs who I've been hanging out with over the past 5 weeks.
-Everyone's from everywhere; everyone has lived in more than one country and speak more than 2 languages - much like me.
+Anyway, INSEAD student life has been interesting predominantly because of the people I've been hanging out with over the past 5 weeks.
+Everyone's from everywhere; everyone has lived in more than one country and speaks more than 2 languages - much like me.
 It's interesting how we've all got so much in common (the stuff above), but our experiences have been vastly different!

 October 23, 2013

-So what do I enjoy most about enjoy about being at INSEAD?
+So what do I enjoy most about being at INSEAD?

 We spent last weekend on tour in Lisbon with the Rugby Club.
-We dressed up as Frenchmen (read: berets, a white long sleeved top with stripes and a red scarf around our necks).
+We dressed up as Frenchmen (berets, a white long-sleeved top with stripes, and a red scarf around our necks).
 One of the girls used her eyeliner and drew curvy 'taches (to complete the look!).

 On Saturday night, I found myself in the library, where the rest of the weekend would be spent.
 We march towards annihilation at one of the five 3-hour long exams between Monday and Wednesday.
 Till next time, if I make it beyond the exams.…